b) We wandered up the turret of a vacant mosque in Kalavasos for a view of the countryside.

 d) We took the “shortcut” to Vavla on this winding dirt road and learned why the stable we stopped at didn’t allow horseback riding on Sundays as the hills and valleys were riddled with shotgun toting hunters.
 While we were in Valva, an extremely nice man invited us into his home for a 20 minute tour of a restored old typical village home.

-e) We drove into the lace-making village of Lefkara and were unknowingly ushered into a tourist trap.
-We were directed to the free parking of the Lefkara Lace Cooperative because the “streets were too narrow to drive down.”
+e) We drove into the lace-making We were directed to the free parking of the Lefkara Lace Cooperative because the “streets were too narrow to drive down.”
 After being invited in for what we thought would be a quick browse, the “hard sell” began: a lace making demonstration, juice service, a barrage of small talk, presentation of lace available for purchase…followed by the sticker shock ($175 for a small table cloth), Kane’s “OK…thank you…bye bye.”, her look of dissatisfaction and disapproval, a quick dash outside, and hopes that our car would still be there after we finished wandering the village.

 0 Comments: